uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #872 on 12/07/22, Leaf-Similar Trees <br>
 -Added a python solution to leetcode #1403 on 12/09/22, Minimum Subsequence in Non-Increasing Order <br>
 -Added a python solution to leetcode #2496 on 12/10/22, Maximum Value of a String in an Array <br>
+-Added a python solution to leetcode #2500 on 12/11/22, Delete Greatest Value in Each Row <br>